 Double-click a document in the Document Manager.
 (To open the Document Manager double-click on the main document branch in the Project Explorer.)

-To leave edit mode, click on the button Exit Edit Mode.
+To leave edit mode, click on Edit Text again.

 We recommend not do stay in edit mode while coding.
 You may accidentally modify text while highlighting text segments for coding.